 Higher-rate taxpayers are still overpaying hundreds of millions of pounds in tax by failing to claim their full pension tax relief via their self-assessment.
 According to Royal London, these individuals are also risking higher tax bills by unwittingly exceeding their pension annual allowance, or by doing so and failing to report it on their tax return.

-With the deadline for submitting tax returns for the 2018/19 tax year fast approaching (midnight on 31 January 2020), it is predicted that thousands of taxpayers will again miss out on tax relief owed to them, or otherwise incur penalties by omitting vital information.
+If you usually complete a tax return, you should already have received your notice from HMRC to complete your self-assessment for the tax year just gone (2019 to 2020).
+And although the deadline for this is still a long way away (midnight on 31 January 2021), it is predicted that thousands of taxpayers will again miss out on tax relief owed to them, or otherwise incur penalties by omitting vital information.

 Why are higher earners missing out on tax relief?

 HMRC don’t exactly go out of their way to remind you that you can claim higher-rate tax relief on pension contributions, or that you have to fill in a self-assessment tax return in order to get it.

 Hopefully most people with a pension will know that they receive basic rate tax relief on every contribution they make.
 If you’re a basic rate taxpayer, then this 20 per cent tax relief will usually be added automatically.
 However, if you pay higher rate (40 per cent) or additional rate (45 per cent), you’ll need to claim the extra 20 or 25 per cent via your tax return.
 Note that this money won't be paid directly into your pension pot, but will be repaid to you in one of three ways:

 - a change in your tax code (so you pay less tax next year)

 - a reduction in this year's tax bill